pi-star-2025/pi_star/Misc/Real_VR/Supporting/full_skull.md

 The actual conversations turn into like dream/cartoon versions in the centers of the heart/eyes.
 Then our attempts to figure out these conversations - what people really meant - turn into the rest of our skulls.

 Thus, this "maze" drives how powerful the hypothalamus is.
 It's directly based on the "maze" of conversations till the age of 18.

+## Crown

+From the perspective above, the top of the head is a crown.
+The crown can predict all possibilities of how your 2 eyes will move.
+This is similar to how the earth's atmosphere can predict the possibilities of how the grass and all plants will see.

+Furthermore, these decisions are enforced when the crown continuously anticipates them, until a forcefield develops.
+For example, for the trees it is carbon-dioxide clouds and for the eyes it is bone.

+This is similar to how if the original triangle (π) anticipates seeing decisions enough times it encapsulates space with the original 3.14 crown/circle.
+The original forcefield is the force of "blue", creating blue space.